- About ASF

 Apply for a COVID-19 Pivot Grant

-The Autism Science Foundation invites applications for its new COVID-19 Pivot Grant Program.
+The Autism Science Foundation invites applications for a third round of the COVID-19 Pivot Grant Program.
 This funding is intended to help researchers manage changes in research projects due to the COVID-19 emergency.

 The funding will not fully support a project, but rather is meant to help support new costs encountered due to adaptations or modifications to an original research plan as a result of the current shutdown across research institutions.